funnybrum/GSMRemote/README.md

 ## TODOs
 * Add voltage monitoring circuit and code.
 * Measure the power consumption over 24 hours and publish the results.

+## Update log

+### 3 January 2018
+The power LEDs were removed.
+After that the power consumption was measured:
+* Step down converter - 7mA @ 12V
+* SIM800C in sleep mode - from 0.5mA to 1.2mA @ 12V
+* Arduino - 3.9mA @ 12V .

+The step down converter current was measured with its output disconnected.
+So this 7mA are 100% only for it.
+Next step - find better regulator with higher efficiency.

+The Arduino 3.9mA may be a bit incorrect as they don't consider what are the power losses in the stepdown converter.
+A better one would most likely reduce them.
+Also the build in 5V linear regulator may be removed, but the gains will be pretty small, so I'm most likely keeping it.

+The initial target is less than 10mA @ 12V.
+Seems that with good voltage regulator I should be able to reach around 5-7mA @ 12V.
+Further optimization on the software may reduce them even more.